7 Steps To Banishing Burnout And Walk In Shoes That Fit!

 Good stewardship of your time and money is best invested in endeavors within your own skill set, roles that jibe with your personality, and are in keeping with your values.
 That doesn’t mean you stop stretching and growing, but that you don’t waste your time in areas that are not right for you.

 3. Appreciate Your Season

 Sandals are inappropriate footwear for winter weather and fleece boots are foolish in the heat of summer.
 They both might fit perfectly, but are not suited for the season.

-4. Gather a team
+4. Gather A Team

-6. Keep it sustainable
+6. Keep It Sustainable

-7. Walk with God
+7. Walk With God

-Attempting to accomplish big things takes a tremendous amount of time and effort.
-It is easy to get so caught up in it all that you forget to make Him your priority.
-Daily time basking in His presence and feeding on His Word is time well spent.
+Attempting to accomplish something big or that makes a difference takes a tremendous amount of time and effort.
+It’s easy to get so caught up in it all that you forget to make Him your priority.
+Basking in His presence daily and feeding on His Word is always time well spent.
 Not only does He encourage, He also directs, and opens doors that would be closed otherwise.